georgeyhere/Bronco-Pong/README.md

 # Bronco-Pong
 Currently main focus.

 Bronco Pong is a single-player game based on the classic, Pong, implemented on a Zybo Z7-10 but with some extra bells and whistles.
-Technical features include full frame buffer, HDMI TMDS encoding, and SPI PMOD communication.
+Technical features include bitmapped graphics, HDMI TMDS encoding, and SPI.

 Work in progress as of January 2021, expected completion May 2021.